Angus-C-git/SecSheets/Web/Injection/XXE/XXE.md

 ```

-+ Tags are case sensitve
++ Tags are case sensitive
-+ "",'',<,> are illigal characters in XML due to the parser not knowing how to handel them
++ "",'',<,> are illegal characters in XML due to the parser not knowing how to handel them

-## Entities && The DTD
+### Entities && The DTD

-Entites operate like variables within the XML document where, once defined, they can be used anywhere throughout the document.
+Entities operate like variables within the XML document where, once defined, they can be used anywhere throughout the document.
 XML entities live within a specific part of the XML document known as the DTD.

-### Document Type Definition (DTD)
+#### Document Type Definition (DTD)

 ```
 <?xml version="1.0"?>